Getting Ready for Exam Results

 As a family we are going up to Edinburgh at the weekend.
 Saturday is also the day that Betsy is due to get her IB results - yikes!
+We need to get ready for whatever results may arrive - good or bad!
 We've been saying we will need to be somewhere with good internet access and phone reception, both for receiving the results and completing any follow up emailing or phoning regarding university places.

 This is probably going to sound a bit daft, but I genuinely have just revisited my own book (co-written with Lorraine Illing and illustrated by NokIsMe), giving advice for parents surviving the IB.
 I needed to find out what to do both in the positive situation that the results are what Betsy hopes for, or in the (fingers crossed this won't happen) sticky situtation if they are not.

 It is hard to believe that it is two years since Annie went through the IB and Betsy completed her IGCSEs, yet here we are again.
 Annie has already had her results for her second year at UCL, and all good there (well done Anniepops!), but I can't pretend I'm not nervous about Betsy's IB.
 It's a gruelling course, entailing studying six subjects along with completing Community, Action and Service based activities and doing a 4000 word Extended Essay plus some Theory of Knowledge learning too - great preparation for uni but a blooming challenge and no mistake!